mjambon/yamlx/README.md

 # YAMLx

-A pure-OCaml YAML 1.2 library with a lossless, comment-preserving AST.
+A pure-OCaml YAML 1.2 and 1.1 library with a lossless, comment-preserving AST.

 **[API Documentation](https://mjambon.github.io/yamlx/yamlx/YAMLx/)**